tubakousar/gualleryapp/README.md

 View Images:

 Images can be viewed in a grid or fullscreen mode.
+4. Privacy and Security

+Password Protection:

+app are secured with a password.

 ## Features
 - Display images in a gallery format.